Sijo: Examples

 Sijo is, first and foremost, a song.
 This lyric pattern gained popularity in royal courts amongst the yangban as a vehicle for religious or philosophical expression, but a parallel tradition arose among the commoners.
 Sijo were sung or chanted with musical accompaniment, and this tradition survives.
 The word originally referred only to the music, but it has come to be identified with the lyrics.

 Note: The English adaptations of verses by Yun Sŏndo and U T'ak are by Larry Gross (op. cit.)
 The English adaptation of the verse by Hwang Jin-i is by David R. McCann (op. cit.); Some of the information on the origins of sijo are cited from The Bamboo Grove: An Introduction to Sijo, ed.
 Richard Rutt (U. of Michigan Press, 1998); Kichung Kim's An Introduction to Classical Korean Literature: From Hyangga to P'ansori; and Peter H. Lee.

-Contemporary sijo
+Contemporary sijo and English adoption

-In South Korea today, sijo is widely considered to be a dead art-form, to the point that there are more sijo written in the U.S. today than in South Korea.
+While sijo is a traditional form, it has experienced a contemporary revival, particularly in English.
+Organizations such as the Sejong Cultural Society have been instrumental in this expansion by hosting an annual Sijo Writing Competition that encourages the composition of new English sijo.
+The society's archives demonstrate that the form is actively practiced by a new generation of writers, adapting the structural elegance of the traditional Korean form to contemporary literary landscapes.

+The following are examples of award-winning contemporary English sijo: